 At that very moment, I knew there was a problem, and it wasn’t my baby grabbing my phone!

-At that very moment, I realized I was addicted to my phone.
+I realized I was addicted to my phone and I needed a digital detox.

 I was choosing to “get something else done” rather than focusing on making sure that he would sit there and eat.
 He was at the age where everything else was more interesting than eating and I was feeding his curiosity with this bright screen right next to his head.